python-elective-kea/fall2023/source/notebooks/programming_paradigms.md

 ### Structured Programming

-[Structured programming]{.dfn} is a kind of imperative programming where control flow is defined by nested loops, conditionals, and subroutines, rather than via gotos.
+[Structured programming** is a kind of imperative programming where control flow is defined by nested loops, conditionals, and subroutines, rather than via gotos.
 Variables are generally local to blocks (have lexical scope).